matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/R_Power_User_Tutorial.md

 ## RStudio

 RStudio (available for free for non-comercial applications here: <http://www.rstudio.com/>) is an integrated development environment (IDE) for R that makes lots of things easier.
-I will be outlining a number of things you can do to customize RStudio below.
+I will be outlining a number of things you can do to customize and maximize your use of RStudio below.

 RStudio provides a number of extensions and upgrades to the base R user experience, some of which are menu driven.
 I will go over a few of these below: